Path-Variable/onvif-cam-poll/README.md

     ./set-time -a my-camera-url:1234 -u admin -p nimda -t 1

 As with the previous script, this one keeps running and will post the current local time of the server to the camera, thereby synchronizing its system clock with the servers.

 ### goto-preset

-The thrid script will move the camera to a predefined ptz preset.
+The third script will move the camera to a predefined ptz preset.
 The purpose of this script is to counter tampering and accidental camera misalignment due to power outages.
 Besides the authentication details, this script accepts the ptz preset name and the onvif profile name.

 Example: